Entry requirements and applying for the MSc/PG Dip/PG Cert in Clinical Education

 Please apply via our online form:

-Before applying, please download and read our Guide to Uploading Documents
+Before applying, please download and read our Guide to Supporting Documents

 The closing date for applications is listed on the online application webpage

 Qualifications and Experience

 We welcome applications from those with an educational role in relation to healthcare professionals including doctors, nurses, allied health professionals, dentists, clinical psychologists, occupational therapists, veterinary practitioners, or associated scientists (biomedical or social).
 You should:

 - Have a primary clinical qualification such as an MBChB, BVS, BDS, Bachelor of Nursing, or their international equivalents; or a UK 2:1 honours undergraduate degree in a relevant subject.

 - Currently be teaching in clinical or educational settings.

 We will also consider your application if you have a biomedical science qualification or a non-university professional qualification not at degree level, such as Registered General Nurse, with appropriate clinical experience.